 Parameter estimation was performed using Hamiltonian Monte Carlo (HMC) with the No-U-Turn Sampler (NUTS) to explore the parameter space25.
 The parameters α, β, c, λ, ϕ, τ, and δ were estimated by sampling from the posterior distribution, which was constructed from observed RRi data and model predictions.

 The gradient of the log-likelihood function for each parameter was computed during estimation using the brms R package (v2.21.0), which employs the Stan probabilistic programming language.
-Convergence of the HMC chains was assessed using standard diagnostics, including R-hat values, which were kept below 1.01 for all parameters26, and effective sample sizes, which were targeted at a minimum of 1,000 for each parameter27.
+Convergence of the HMC chains was assessed using standard diagnostics, including R-hat values, kept below 1.01 for all parameters26, and effective sample sizes, targeted at a minimum of 1,000 for each parameter27.
 Trace plots were inspected to confirm stable mixing.
 These diagnostics collectively confirmed reliable posterior estimates for each parameter.

-The fitting process utilized five Markov Chain Monte Carlo (MCMC) chains, each consisting of 10,000 iterations with a burn-in period of 5,000 iterations, resulting in 25,000 post-warmup samples.
+The fitting process utilized five Markov Chain Monte Carlo (MCMC) chains, each consisting of 10,000 iterations with a burn-in period of 5,000, resulting in 25,000 post-warmup samples.

-To enhance the exploration of parameter space, we performed a two-stage analysis: An individual-level estimation of parameter values that were then used for the estimation population-level parameters.
+To enhance the exploration of parameter space, we performed a two-stage analysis: We assessed parameter values at the individual level, which we then used to estimate population-level parameters.

 Individual-level analysis